onzfonz/comp227/src/content/7/en/part7c.md

 ### Closing thoughts

-The difference between react-bootstrap and MaterialUI is not big.
+The difference between *react-bootstrap* and *MaterialUI* is not big.
 It's up to you which one you find better looking.
-I have not used MaterialUI a lot, but my first impressions are positive.
+Honestly, I haven't used either extensively, but I see both favorably.
-Its documentation is a bit better than react-bootstrap's.
+The MaterialUI documentation seems a bit better than react-bootstrap's.
-According to <https://www.npmtrends.com/> which tracks the popularity of different npm-libraries, MaterialUI passed react-bootstrap in popularity at the end of 2018:
+According to <https://www.npmtrends.com/> which tracks the popularity of different npm-libraries, MaterialUI passed react-bootstrap has largely stayed ahead of react bootstrap:

 ![npmtrends of materialUI vs bootstrap](../../images/7/68ea.png)

+There are other packages that MaterialUI is also split into, which could explain some of the more recent dropoff.

 In the two previous examples, we used the UI frameworks with the help of React-integration libraries.

-Instead of using the [React Bootstrap](https://react-bootstrap.github.io/) library, we could have just as well used Bootstrap directly by defining CSS classes for our application's HTML elements.
+Instead of using the [*React Bootstrap*](https://react-bootstrap.github.io/) library, we could have just as well used Bootstrap directly by defining CSS classes for our application's HTML elements.
 Instead of defining the table with the `Table` component: